By Rick Becker 12 April 2018

 Jesus performed his miracles “as a man in right relationship with God…not as God.
 If He performed miracles because He was God, then they would be unattainable for us” – Bill Johnson, When Heaven Invades Earth.

-In other words, whatever miracles Jesus performed, we as his followers are able to emulate, and even supersede.
+In other words, whatever miracles Jesus performed, we as his followers can emulate, and even supersede.
 It is this thought that has influenced the minds of Bethelites, and caused them to view themselves as little gods, hoping to walk through walls, walk on water, and raise the dead – the Trinity has morphed into a quartet.
 Not content with the confines of scripture, Johnson encourages his followers to take risks: “This generation is a generation of risk takers.
 And not all the risks taken will be seen as real faith.
 Some will come to light as steps of foolishness and presumption.
 But they must be taken just the same.
 How else can we learn?
 Make room for risk takers in your life that don’t bat a thousand.
 They will inspire you to the greatness available in serving a great God.” – Bill Johnson,

 “Pastoring People With Unique Spiritual Giftings.”